stupalt/gateone_vector/README.md

 *This is the conventional way of talking to Vector.*

 To direct-talk to your Vector, speak out a phrase with the word "Vector" in it.
 Vector will slam the floor to signal he has heard your prompt.
-Then you can start talking after the chime. dudum!
+Then you can start talking after the chime.

 **Headless talk**